zhangxiangxiao/glyph/doc/dianping.md

 Original text data for training and testing are available via these two links: [`train.csv.xz`](https://goo.gl/uKPxyo) [`test.csv.xz`](https://goo.gl/2QZpLx).
 When you download them, make sure to put them in the `/data/data/dianping` directory and unxz so that you have `train.csv` and `test.csv` available.

-In the case that some preprocessing scripts may not output exactly the same results due to intrinsic randomness, we also provide the preprocessed intermediate results for your convenience in the documentation.
-These intrinsic randomness may include inconsistencies between versions of toolkits or random orders when executing multi-threaded processing scripts.

 ## GlyphNet

 This section introduces how to prepare and run GlyphNet experiments.